Are Credit Unions a Safe Place for Your Money?

 FDIC and NCUSIF insurance both provide up to $250,000 of coverage “per depositor per institution.”
-If you have less than $250,000 at any institution, you’re covered—and you might even be covered if you have more than that, depending on how your accounts are organized (if you have an IRA and a checking account at the same credit union, for example).
+If you have less than $250,000 at any institution, you’re covered—and you might even be below the limit if you have more than that, depending on how your accounts are titled.
+For example, if you have an IRA and a checking account at the same credit union, you might have more than $250,000 of coverage at that institution.
 To find out specifically where you stand, use the NCUA’s Share Insurance Estimator.

-Credit unions are safest when they are federally insured credit unions.
-Most credit unions fall into that category, but it’s worth verifying what type of credit union you’re dealing with.
-If the credit union’s name includes the word “Federal” it’s easy – your money is protected by the NCUSIF.
+Credit unions are safest when they are federally-insured credit unions.
+Most credit unions fall into that category, but it’s worth verifying what type of credit union you’re working with.
+If the credit union’s name includes the word “Federal” it’s easy—they’re explicitly claiming that NCUSIF protects your funds.

-Some credit unions are not federally insured.
-These institutions are often very safe as well, but they don’t have the backing of the US government.
+Private insurance: Some credit unions are not federally-insured.
+These institutions are often very safe as well, but they don’t have the backing of the U.S. government.
 Your safety depends on how the credit union operates and any insurance (possibly private insurance) available.
-If you’re not sure how safe your credit union is, start asking questions about share insurance and who stands behind it.
-Privately insured credit unions aren’t necessarily bad, they just don’t offer the absolute highest level of safety available.
+If you’re not sure how safe your credit union is, ask questions about share insurance and who stands behind it.
+Privately-insured credit unions aren’t necessarily bad—they just don’t offer the absolute highest level of safety available.

 What Is (and Isn’t) Insured?